centreon/centreon-broker/doc/user/modules.rst

                (no public_cert nor private_key) or with appropriate settings (ca_certificate) used with certificate
                authentication.
-Note that if this option is set (to either true or false), BBDO's TLS negociation won't be possible. private_key    Private key, in PEM format. public_cert    Public certificate, in PEM format, associated with
+Note that if this option is set (to either true or false), BBDO's TLS negotiation won't be possible. private_key    Private key, in PEM format. public_cert    Public certificate, in PEM format, associated with